IDMNYU/webDev_D_Spring2023/README.md

 #### Student Learning Outcomes:
 By the end of the course, students will be able to:
-0. Become comfortable with discomfort by proactively learning - querying the web to research open source tools + documentation
+1. Become comfortable with discomfort by proactively learning - querying the web to research open source tools + documentation
-1. Practice effective digital hygeine including navigating file system file paths
+2. Practice effective digital hygeine including navigating system file paths
-2. Design, build, and develop assets for a professional quality front end websites
+3. Design, build, and develop assets for a professional quality front end websites
-3. Use the Github workflow while using Github Pages to publish and maintain sites
+4. Use the Github workflow while using Github Pages to publish and maintain sites
-4. Feel comfortable participating in discussions, presenting reserach and work to the class using the HDMI connection, collaborate successfully on code projects, learn skills to create their own developer / creative communities
+5. Feel comfortable participating in discussions, presenting research and work to the class using the HDMI connection, collaborate successfully on code projects, learn skills to create their own developer / creative communities

 #### Course Structure:
 Class time will be spent as a combination of lecture, discussion, in class exercises, critique, user testing + student presentations.
 Homework will consist of weekly projects that ask students to